single-cell-data/SOMA/abstract_specification.md

 - platform_config - optional storage-engine specific configuration

 The `read` operation will return an Arrow Tensor containing the requested subarray.

+> ⚠️ **Issue** - support for other formats, such as Arrow Table, is under discussion.

 ### Operation: write()